 - In a small (3.5 qt crock pot here) dump one 48 oz jar great northern beans (undrained), 8 oz of salsa, 3 cups of shredded chicken, 2 teaspoon cumin and 8 oz of pepper jack cheese (cubed).

 - Add a 14 oz can of chicken broth if you want a normal thick chili.
 Leave it out for extra thick.
 Stir very well.

 - Cook on low for 4 hours.
 Try to stir once or twice in the middle if you can to distribute the cheese but it can wait until the end if needed.

 - Get your chicken anywhere you want.
 See raw chicken option below.

 - Adjust the heat by the type of salsa, and you can use Monterey Cheese instead of Monterrey Jake Cheese.
 You can also adjust the cumin to taste.

-- As written, a 3.5 qt crock pot should be good but tight in a 3 qt.
+- As written, a 3.5 qt crock pot should be good but not smaller.
 Doubles nicely in a large crock pot of 6.5 qt or more.

 - Good in the refrigerator for 3-4 days.
 Good in a freezer for 2-3 months.

 - Due to all the cheese, this stays hot a long time so great for tailgating and parties.